 - Fish bait.
-The guarana plant's roots, leaves, and stems are also used as fish bait in Central and South America.
+The guarana's root, leaves, and stems are also used as fish bait in Central and South America.

 - Brazilian Journal of Medical and Biological Research, An aqueous extract of guaraná (Paullinia cupana) decreases platelet thromboxane synthesis, 1991

 - International Journal of Pharmacology, The xanthine content of guarana and its preparations, 1993

 - Journal of Psychopharmacology, A double-blind, placebo-controlled, multi-dose evaluation of the acute behavioral effects of guaraná in humans, 2007

 - Neglected Crops: 1492 from a Different Perspective, Species of Paullinia with economic potential